 #6.
 Commodities

-Commodities goods are the goods which are slightly different from one another but serves the same purpose.
-The producers of these commodities items don’t have control over the prices policy of the product, and they have to adjust the price of the product as per the market.
+Commodities goods are goods that are slightly different from one another but serve the same purpose.
+The producers of these commodities items don’t have control over the price policy of the product, and they have to adjust the price of the product as per the market.

-People usually buy products which are of the cheapest value.
+People usually buy products that are of the cheapest value.
 Examples of this type of goods are gold, energy, food items, etc.

 #7.
 Unsought Goods

-Unsought goods are the goods which are new in the market or which are not popular among the people.
+Unsought goods are goods that are new in the market or which are not popular among the people.
 They are called unsought goods because of the risk of swelling associated with them.

 For example, when conditioners were introduced in the market a decade ago at that time people were not familiar with the benefits of using conditioners, and another example of unsought products is hand sanitizers earlier people were not aware of the uses and usefulness of them, but now they have become one of the important need of people.